8.6 Developing entrepreneurial skills through culture

 The Republic of Croatia has no elaborated or adopted strategy for the development of cultural and creative industries.
 The Croatian Cluster of Competitiveness of Creative and Cultural Industries - CCCCCI, an association founded on the initiative of the Croatian Ministry of Economy RC, from the Economics Institute in Zagreb developed the Strategic Guidelines for Development of Creative and Cultural Industry 2013 – 2020 (Strateške smjernice za razvoj Kreativne i kulturne industrije).
 However, there is no mention of youth in those guidelines.

-The Ministry of Culture and Media (MCM) publishes every year a Public Call for Encouraging Entrepreneurship in the Cultural and Creative industries (Javni poziv za poticanje poduzetništva u kulturnim i kreativnim industrijama za 2020. godinu).
-In 2020 MCM awarded 139 programa a total of 8,5 millions HRK (Odobreni programi 2020).
+The Ministry of Culture and Media (MCM) publishes every year a Public Call for Encouraging Entrepreneurship in the Cultural and Creative industries (Javni poziv za poticanje poduzetništva u kulturnim i kreativnim industrijama za 2021. godinu).
+In 2021 MCM awarded 171 programs a total of 11,133,250.00 HRK (Odobreni programi 2021).
 The Call didn’t target young people in particular.